aadityasingh/TokenizationCounts/README.md

 ### Analyzing: `utils.py` + `paper_figures.ipynb`

-`paper_figures.ipynb` can be used to reproduce all figures in our (paper)[TODO]. `utils.py` contains all our error analysis code and is heavily used by `paper_figures.ipynb`.
+`paper_figures.ipynb` can be used to reproduce all figures in our (paper)[https://arxiv.org/abs/2402.14903]. `utils.py` contains all our error analysis code and is heavily used by `paper_figures.ipynb`.
 Our analysis pipeline contains of a post processing step (relying on `utils.post_process_df` which relies on `utils.post_process_row`) and then an error analysis step (`utils.add_error_analysis` which relies on `analyze_row_error`).
 The error analysis step assumes a tokenization direction, so care should be taken when passing dataframes containing both L2R and R2L tokenized rows.
 Examples can be found in `paper_figures.ipynb`.

 Post-processing, columns added:
 - Facts about the problem: